renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 *Renaissance* has three main modes of play: *Unstructured*, *Turn Order* and *Down-Time*.

 **Unstructured** play is the "normal" mode; it works a little like a conversation between the GM and the players.
-In Unstructured Play, the GM describes the scene and situation—possibly with the aid of a map, drawing, or other visual aide.
+In Unstructured Play, the GM describes the scene and situation — possibly with the aid of a map, drawing, or other visual aide.
 The players then ask questions and declare actions.
 The GM then answers those questions and "resolves" those actions (by telling player what effects their actions have).
-Of course, players don't always succeed; if success is uncertain—or if two characters are competing—the GM can call for a *check* (see above).
+Of course, players don't always succeed; if success is uncertain — or if two characters are competing — the GM can call for a *check* (see above).

 As the name implies, in unstructured play, there are no particular rules about action allotment  or turn order (as opposed to Turn Order and Down-Time).
 However, the GM may limit the actions allowed in a given situation (for example, a character can’t try to build a tool as a one-hour Task Action if they’re in a building that’s burning down.)